AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-respecting-font-size-preferences-rems-62-5-percent.md

 For example, changing the base font size from `16px` to `18px` is equivalent to setting the page zoom to be `112.5%`.
 So you could get away with using pixels for all dimensions and leaving it up to users to zoom in your page if they need to.

 However, more commonly, users have a preferred font size for their monitor rather than a preferred zoom percentage—after all, it's much easier for users to reason about pixels than it is some arbitrary percentage zoom.
-Moreover, as in this example, percentages may yield floating-point results that don't appear in the browser settings, forcing a user to choose between the two closest values that are available.
+Moreover, as in the example above, percentages may yield floating-point results that don't appear in the browser settings, forcing a user to choose between the two closest values that are available.

 This means that we should **always respect the user's preferred base font size** rather than forcing them to figure out whether we support zooming only, font size scaling only, or both zooming and font size scaling.
 You can learn more about respecting user font size preferences in [WCAG Criterion 1.4.4 Resize Text](https://www.w3.org/WAI/WCAG21/Understanding/resize-text.html).